rlucente-se-jboss/intranet-test-certs/README.md

 pool id.

-On RHEL only, if you need to subscribe to repositories to install needed packages nss-tools, please run the following command and then wait for the system to reboot:
+On RHEL only, if you need to subscribe to repositories to install the nss-tools package, please run the following command and then wait for the system to reboot:

     sudo ./01-subscribe.sh